KVCobbs/Becoming-an-Effective-Googler/README.md

 ###Identify the problem
 ####Errors
-The terminal, the console, and our editor are our closest allys.
+The terminal, the console, and our editor are our closest allies.
 Often, errors and exceptions allow us to quickly spot problems and often explain how to fix them ourselves:
 ![](./images/underline.png)

 Other times, the error provides a googleable phrase: